dburm/docker-builder/README.md

     --repository, --repo, -r URL[,rpm-priority]
         Use additional package repository at URL.
-Supported formats are rpm and debian. `rpm-priority` is an integer, and makes sense for rpm repositories only
+Supported formats are rpm and debian. `rpm-priority` is an integer, and makes sense for rpm repositories only.
+This option can be used multiple times

+    --pin [PIN_STRING]
+    --pin-package [PIN_PACKAGE_STRING]
+    --pin-priority [PIN_PRIORITY_STRING]
+        Options to set up apt pinning rules.
+This options can be used multiple times

     --dist, -d DISTRIBUTION
         Distribution to use